 - (a) The amendment process for this Policy is set forth in Article 9 of the Medical Staff Bylaws. - (b) This Policy is adopted and made effective upon approval of the Board, superseding and replacing any and all other bylaws, rules and regulations of the Medical Staff pertaining to the subject matter thereof.

-Adopted by the Medical Staff: 4/20/2021 Approved by the Board: 4/27/2021
+Adopted by the Medical Staff: As approved 3.17.2023 Approved by the Board: As approved 4.27.2023

 APPENDIX A

 The categories of APPs currently practicing at the Hospital are as follows: